-One goal, or rather the goal of good product design is to ball up and toss the saying, “beauty is pain.”
+One goal, or rather the goal of good ergonomic design is to ball up and toss the saying, “beauty is pain.”
 The product itself should be the manifestation of a well-fostered relationship between aesthetics and usability.
 This includes the important, yet sometimes overlooked, application of ergonomics to the product design process.

 Think about the chair you’re siting in.
 How does it cradle you?
 Does it support your back?
 How does it make you feel emotionally?
 Calm?
 Relaxed?
 If it’s your couch, are you attached (maybe even literally) to it?
 Now think back to the chairs you sat in when you were in high school.
 Which one is more comfortable?

 It almost seems like those cold, hard, straight-backed chairs of high school were designed to cause us to shift in our seats.
 Designed to be uncomfortable.
 What an evil ploy to keep us awake in class.

 When we search for chairs for our home or office, we look for something more comfortable.
 Something that puts less stress on our bodies and – BONUS – is safer for us to use in the long run.